BenHetherington/Gambattye/README.md

 | B        | A          |
 | START    | Enter      |
 | SELECT   | Shift      |

+### Save States
+Unlike some other emulators, Gambatte included, there's no concept of a 'selected state.'
+Instead, each state (1-10) corresponds to a number key on your keyboard (1-0):

+- To load a state, simply press its number key.
+- To save a state, press the key while holding down Option (⌥).

+You can also go through the menus to glance at your save states, including a preview image for each.
+From the menu bar, go to the Emulation menu, and choose either 'Load State…' or 'Save State…'.

 ## Licence
 Gambattye is licenced under the GNU General Public Licence v2.
 See the about box and [LICENCE](https://github.com/Ben10do/Gambattye/blob/master/LICENCE) for more information.